mahmoudalnkeeb/ideogram-creations/README.md

 ## How to use

 1. run `npm install` to install dependencies
+2. install redis and run redis server  using `redis-server`
-2. run `npm run start` to start the server
+3. after configuring .env file run `npm run start` to start the server
-3. the api will be available at `http://localhost:3000`
+4. the api will be available at `http://localhost:3000`

 ## endpoint `POST /create-image`